 MY BACKGROUND: My current rank is Associate Professor.
 I hold a BA degree in Economics and a BS degree in Physics, both from Louisiana State University.
 I hold an MS degree in Engineering-Economic Systems, an MA degree in Economics, and a PhD degree in Economics, all from Stanford University.
 My main area of research is the microeconomic theory of exhaustible resource industries.
-I regularly teach microeconomic theory at the undergraduate and PhD levels, and resource and environmental economics at the introductory, advanced undergraduate, and advanced PhD levels.
+I regularly teach micro-economic theory at the undergraduate and PhD levels, and resource and environmental economics at the introductory, advanced undergraduate, and advanced PhD levels.
 I have also taught Mathematical Economics at the PhD level.
 My Ph.D. students have written dissertations on such topics as the structure of oil auctions in Russia; the brine shrimp industry of the Great Salt Lake; and the influence of language ("framing") on citizen opinions about environmental controversies.

-OFFICE HOURS: During the two-year reconstruction of O.S.H., economics faculty members are sharing offices.
-If my office-mate, Prof. Eric Sjöberg, is in our office, I may have to meet with students in a location decided at the spur of the moment.
-My office hours this semester will be just after this class.
+OFFICE HOURS: Assuming the class accepts my suggestion of a 9:40-11:00 meeting time, my office hours this semester will be just after this class, until 11:40am.
 You may also make an appointment to see me.
 In addition, you can stop by my office without an appointment at any time, and if I am not being pressured by other work I will make time then to answer your questions.